 We come across big headlines about massive data leaks at least once a month.
-For example, the data breach announced by US hotel chain Marriott was one of the biggest this year.
+For example, Marriot's data leak was one of the largest in 2020.
 Could you imagine that this event resulted in the loss of private information of over five million users?

-This is a person owning full control over the account, including your media library and users.
+The administrator is the digital assets manager.
+They have full control over the account, including your media library and users.

 Who can it be?
 Someone with a leadership role within the company.
 It could be a director, account or client manager, or the team lead of your marketing, sales, or IT department.
-Plus, this person must be familiar with DAM functionality and its best practices to use it most productively.
+This person must be familiar with DAM functionality and its best practices to use it most productively.

 What does this person do?

 |Takes responsibility for DAM adoption and manages the process;||Can but will unlikely upload/download assets;|

 |Controls and has access to all aspects of DAM, with full feature functionality and managerial capacity;||Will unlikely edit metadata & share files;|

 |Defines the structure and policy of the storage and makes sure everyone is following them.||Won't set an organization structure for files.|